johnbrumley/desma158/syllabus.md

 - Completing project deliverables.
 - Attention to detail/craft.
 Does the project run?
 Are there unintended bugs, glitches, etc.
 - Project scope / ambition / aesthetic and technical ambition.
 Are you doing the bare minimum, or are you pushing yourself technically or aesthetically?
 - Creative risk taking and resourcefulness.
-Are you bringing something unique and fresh to your design?
-Sometimes a simple, hacky solution works best!
+Are you pushing the limits of the tools?
+Hacky solutions a perfectly acceptable!

 Reading and lecture responses are pass/fail.
 As long as you thoughtfully complete them, you’ll get full credit.